“This internship really has made me want to be a social worker even more, and it makes me want to look into CASA even more to be completely honest.”

-At Bluffton, every social work major gains hands-on experience through field placement in addition to quality classroom instruction.
+At Bluffton, every social work major gains hands-on experience through 448 hours of field placement in addition to quality classroom instruction.
 Bluffton professors are not so much teaching undergraduate students as they are “training future colleagues.”

 Most agencies prefer or require their social service workers to be licensed.
 As an